 We see the concept of waters separating and dividing throughout scripture.
-There was the flood that separated light and dark in humanity.
+There was a flood that separated light and dark in humanity.
 The Sea being divided for Moses and the people once again a separating of the people from the Egyptians.
 We see it in Joshua where the waters are separated from their wilderness wandering to a promised land.
 Both Elijah and Elisha separated waters.

 This concept of separating is consistent with the idea of holiness.
 Holiness is a word that expresses the idea of separating oneself unto the Lord.